bastanja/stitch_generator/README.md

 ### Stitch effect from collection

-Example for using a stitch effect from the stitch generator collection
+Example for using a stitch effect from the Stitch Generator collection

 ```python
 from stitch_generator.collection.stitch_effects.stitch_effects import stitch_effect_meander